jonnations/CarnivoranDentitionDiet_MS/README.md

 ## Layout:

 - The contents of this repo is split up into 3 main directories:`Code`, `Data`, and `Plots`.
-We use the package [here](https://here.r-lib.org/) to deal with the repo structure.
+We use the awesome package called  "[here](https://here.r-lib.org/)" to deal with the repo structure.
 Currently anyone can download the repo ***as is*** and run the code without dealing with paths (if all packages are installed).

 ## **`Code`**